For more information about Corporate Partner membership and sponsorship opportunities, call (213) 763-3315.

 The NHM Next Campaign is transforming our Museum, creating five new permanent halls.
 We are currently offering program support for these exhibitions as well as permanent naming opportunities.
 One-time gifts at a variety of giving levels will permanently name specimens, components, and exhibit galleries for your organization, creating a historic and lasting legacy.

-Nature Gardens and the Nature Lab (2013) Reclaiming 3.5 acres of green space from former concrete to create a dynamic indoor/outdoor learning laboratory, this exhibit will allow visitors and school children to actively explore nature and take part in the nation's largest study of urban biodiversity.
+Nature Gardens and the Nature Lab Reclaiming 3.5 acres of green space from former concrete to create a dynamic indoor/outdoor learning laboratory, this new space allows visitors and school children to actively explore nature and take part in the nation's largest study of urban biodiversity.

-For more information and a list of all available naming opportunities please contact Katie Adams at email@example.com or (213) 763.3315.
+For more information and a list of all available naming opportunities please contact Jonathan Gillet at email@example.com.

-For a complete list of all our foundation supports please following the link below.
-For information on how your foundation can help the Museum, please contact our foundation office at (213) 763-3315.
+For a complete list of all our foundation supporters please click here.
+For information on how your Foundation can help the Museum, please contact our foundation office at (213) 763-3512.